davidly/rvos/README.md

     * ttime.c     Tests retrieving and showing the current time
     * ttt.c       Proves you can't win at tic-tac-toe

-To run rvos in the rvos emulator, on Linux or Windows issue a command like:
+To run the rvos emulator in the rvos emulator, on Linux, MacOS, or Windows issue a command like:

     rvos /h:60 rvos.elf /h:40 an phoebe bridgers

 That gives the inner emulator 60 megs of RAM so it can give 40 megs to the AN anagram generator (an.c in the tests folder) so it can find the 485 3-word anagrams for that text including bog bride herpes.
+Running the emulator in the emulator makes it aout 100x slower.

+ttt_riscv.s is a sample app.
+This requires rvos_shell.s, which has _start and a function to print text to the console that apps can call.
+I used the SiPeed Maixduino Arduino Gnu tools for the K210 RISC-V machine.
+The shell is slightly different on the actual hardware -- it calls bamain (not main) and the text print function prints to the device's LCD.

+* Sample assembler files:
+    * make_s.bat:     test app build script. compiles and links ttt_riscv.s and riscv_shell.s to make ttt_riscv.elf
+    * ttt_riscv.s:    app to prove you can't win a nuclear war per War Games
+    * rvos_shell.s:   wrapper for the app (defines _start and rvos ABI)
+    * minimal.ino:    Arduino IDE equivalent C++ app for riscv_shell.s on the K210 hardware

 RVOS has a few simple checks for memory references outside of bounds with debug builds.
 When detected it shows some state and exits.
 Real RISC-V memory protection instructions are not implemented.
 For example: